Spotlight on DraftKings: Analyzing the Surge in Options Activity

 DraftKings got its start in 2012 as an innovator in daily fantasy sports.
 Then, following a Supreme Court ruling in 2018 that allowed states to legalize online sports wagering, the company expanded into online sports and casino gambling, where it generally holds the number two or three revenue share position across states in which it competes.
 DraftKings is now live with online or retail sports betting in 27 states and iGaming in seven states, with both products available to around 40% of Canada's population.
 The company also operates a non-fungible token commissioned-based marketplace and develops and licenses online gaming products.

-After a thorough review of the options trading surrounding DraftKings, we move to examine the company in more detail.
-This includes an assessment of its current market status and performance.
+Following our analysis of the options activities associated with DraftKings, we pivot to a closer look at the company's own performance.

-DraftKings's Current Market Status Currently trading with a volume of 5,686,772, the DKNG's price is up by 2.29%, now at $38.51.
+Where Is DraftKings Standing Right Now?
+Currently trading with a volume of 474,549, the DKNG's price is up by 0.18%, now at $37.23.
 RSI readings suggest the stock is currently is currently neutral between overbought and oversold.
-Anticipated earnings release is in 20 days.
-What The Experts Say On DraftKings
+Anticipated earnings release is in 16 days.
+What Analysts Are Saying About DraftKings

-5 market experts have recently issued ratings for this stock, with a consensus target price of $50.2.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $53.2.

-20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
-Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Wells Fargo has decided to maintain their Overweight rating on DraftKings, which currently sits at a price target of $52. * Maintaining their stance, an analyst from Mizuho continues to hold a Outperform rating for DraftKings, targeting a price of $62. * Reflecting concerns, an analyst from Benchmark lowers its rating to Buy with a new price target of $44. * An analyst from BMO Capital downgraded its action to Outperform with a price target of $48. * An analyst from Barclays persists with their Overweight rating on DraftKings, maintaining a target price of $45.
+Benzinga Edge's Unusual Options board spots potential market movers before they happen.
+See what positions big money is taking on your favorite stocks.
+Click here for access. * Reflecting concerns, an analyst from BMO Capital lowers its rating to Outperform with a new price target of $48. * In a cautious move, an analyst from Benchmark downgraded its rating to Buy, setting a price target of $44. * Consistent in their evaluation, an analyst from Mizuho keeps a Outperform rating on DraftKings with a target price of $62. * Reflecting concerns, an analyst from Needham lowers its rating to Buy with a new price target of $60. * An analyst from Wells Fargo persists with their Overweight rating on DraftKings, maintaining a target price of $52.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest DraftKings options trades with real-time alerts from Benzinga Pro.
+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for DraftKings with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.